zeromq/zproject/README.txt

 * Skips methods that it cannot handle properly.

 * To build, you need gradle (or equivalent).
 Run 'gradle build jar' in the bindings/jni directory.
+* To install, run 'gradle install'.
+This puts the files into $HOME/.m2/repository.

 ## Removal